dxlcf/CADInstruct/README.md

 This project corresponds to the paper "CADInstruct: A multimodal dataset for natural language-guided CAD program synthesis", which has been accepted for publication.

-The code and dataset are currently being organized and will be uploaded soon.
+## Dataset Download

+The CADInstruct dataset is available at: https://drive.google.com/drive/folders/1aVnrFqZEl-wS-mBmZ_3dYCDoxNuXNy6z?usp=sharing

 # Environment Setup